FrancescoCaracciolo/Amadeus/README.md

 - Training is expensive, so generally **models** trained for this **are small**, resulting in **worse performance compared to big models with good prompts**
 - LLMs still advance pretty quickly, so trained models might get outdated after a couple of months.

+There is already a model trained on Kurisu based on Llama 3.1 that is a preview, you can download it from [HuggingFace](https://huggingface.co/amadeusproject/amadeus-8b-base-preview).
+At the moment it is not supported on Nyarch Assistant but I plan to make an extension soon.

+For general purpose models, here are my suggestions:
+- For small models that are runnable locally: `qwen3` and `gemma3` models (and those based on them) are pretty good, choose the size based on your VRAM / RAM.
+- For big open weights models, I suggest `deepseek-v3-0528`, `kimi-k2` and `qwen3` models.
+- For closed models, `gemini` models are pretty cheap, `mistral` models are worth a try, `grok4` and `gpt-4o` are pretty good but expensive

+For reference benchmark, I suggest [this](https://huggingface.co/spaces/DontPlanToEnd/UGI-Leaderboard).

+#### Providers
+If you want to run models locally, use Ollama.
+If you don't want to run them locally, there are many free APIs:
+- OpenRouter
+- Groq
+- Gemini

+You can find a good list [here](https://github.com/cheahjs/free-llm-api-resources).

+If you are willing to pay, I also suggest to use Openrouter.

 ### TTS
 For TTS, you can choose to use a generic TTS, or a TTS obtained using voice cloning of Kurisu's voice actor.